kisstamasj/notes/NestJS - Microservices.md

 1. yarn dev -> starts the main app
 2. yarn dev `service` -> start the selected app/service

-Packeg install only for the main app, and all the other can access them.
+Package install only for the main app, and all the other can access them.

+## Basic dependencies
+- yarn add class-validator class-transformer

+## Authentication

+Install dependencies